jensjacobt/lintalist-for-math/readme.md

   <dt>Snippet Helper (Win + H)</dt>
   <dd>Add a new snippet from the selected text (using dialogs).</dd>

+  <dt>Image helper (Win + Shift + H)</dt>
+  <dd>Add a new image (clipboard copy) from current clipboard (using dialogs).
+  This will store the current clipboard contents in a .clip file in the bundles/clips/ folder, and open a snippet creation dialog with some code that should not be changed.
+When the snippet is called, it will paste the contents of the copied clipboard to the open program.
+Please note that this does not consistens paste math copied from Maple -- after a computer reboot the formatting will not be correct.</dd>

   <dt>Paste Pure Text (Win + V)</dt>
   <dd>Pastes content of clipboard as pure text.
 This helps with some